processing/p5.js/README.md

 To use the complete p5.js library, you can [download it here](http://p5js.org/download).
 If you are interested in the most recent, less stable version, or even simply in (**new!**) certain components of p5.js, you can clone this repository and run `grunt` from the command line to generate the library from source.
 See the [development](https://github.com/processing/p5.js/wiki/Development#Setup) wiki for more information about our build process to generate the complete as well as selective library.

+You can also start with the [codepen template](https://codepen.io/p5js/pen/wreBKy).
+You may need to update the version of the p5.js library that is linked into the html section.

 ## Issues

 Please post bugs in the proper repository: